himanshikhungar/R13_MFS/README.md

 This project is open-source.
 Feel free to use and modify it for research and educational purposes.

 ## Contact
-For questions or suggestions, please open an issue on GitHub or contact [your email or GitHub profile].
+For questions or suggestions, please open an issue on GitHub or contact hkhungar@gmail.com.